Abarat by Clive Barker

 - Finished reading it on April 21, 2007

 - This is a normal Laymon novel in many ways.
 You can expect his normal excellent writing and interesting characters.
 You can expect his normal level of sex and violence, probably a bit more than usual.
 And you can expect his normal level of crazy coincidences to get all the events started.
 In this case Alice, not here real name, is house-sitting when a strange man emerges from the nearby woods to go swimming naked in the family pool.
 She ends up answering a wrong number which scares off the stranger but also starts everything by bringing the wrong caller into the picture so that he could be quickly killed.
 It was an accident but for various reasons Alice needs to hide the body which is when the interesting stuff starts.
 As I already pointed out, you can expect all the usual Laymon's characteristics which is great if you are a Laymon fan.
 If instead you opt to be put off by the negative traits exhibited by the majority of the characters, then you'll find more of the same here.
-After Midnight is not his best but it is still solid entertainment and something I would recommend.
+AFTER MIDNIGHT is not his best but it is still solid entertainment and something I would recommend.

 Afterlife by Douglas Clegg